orenciaadam/IS477_Project/README.md

 ## Data Quality Assessment

 We conducted a full data quality assessment to truly understand the strengths and key limitations of the Netflix and OMDb datasets.
 We did this before integration and analysis to make sure we were collecting quality data around the analytics.
 This assessment focused on missing data.
 We also made sure to check for duplicate information.
 We also looked at type and format standardization and integration.
 The goal was to identify possible future issues that could affect our later analysis.
+We did not describe the data here, as it was mentioned in the Data Profile above.

 ### Missingness Analysis

 When we looked into the quality of our data for missing values, we found a major difference between the two inputs.
-The Netflix data showed a relatively complete dataset, excluding the column of age certifications, where 61% were missing.
+The Netflix data showed a relatively complete data set, excluding the column of age certifications, where 61% were missing.

-On the other hand, the OMDb dataset we saw large amounts of missing information and data fields.
+On the other hand, the OMDb data set we saw large amounts of missing information and data fields.
 The large areas of missing data were the production at 99%, DVD date at 98%, BoxOffice at 54%, and Metascore at 57%.
 Even with this missing information, it was essential for modeling fields.
 The main data we leveraged were the IMDb rating, votes, runtime, and year, which were all relatively complete records that helped enrich the Netflix data.

-**Missingness Profiles:**
+**Missing value profiles:**
 - [`results/netflix_missingness.csv`](results/netflix_missingness.csv)
 - [`results/omdb_missingness.csv`](results/omdb_missingness.csv)

 ### Duplicate Detection

 In terms of duplicate detection, `imdb_id` served as a reliable primary key and unique identifier, as each movie is given one individual `imdb_id`.
 This was true across both datasets, where the Netflix dataset contained no duplicate `imdb_id`.
-In the OMDb dataset, occasionally repeated records occurred when requests were retried or partially failed.
+In the OMDb data set are occasionally repeated records when requests were retried or partially failed.
 This is not an issue with the data itself, but in the method of calling we used.
 These were handled during the cleaning and dropped by removing extra entries for any given ID.

 ### Type and Format Standardization